placeTW/discord-bot/README.md

 # PlaceTW Discord Bot

-A bot developed by Taiwan's r/place community for various discord functions
+A bot developed by Taiwan's r/place community for various discord functions.

 To get support on this bot, visit the [bot-tech-support](https://discord.com/channels/959467908315111444/1137057312268374199) channel in our server https://discord.gg/8xSQKCHSnT